Hypurrnating/hytato/README.rst

 config_potato.INJECT({'token': 112233, 'passcode': 'gugugaga', 'fatherless': True})

-#if it succeeded, it wont raise an error lol
+#if it succeeded, it won't raise an error lol
 #but you can also assign it to a variable beforehand
-#and then check the first index of the list returned
+#and then check from the class returned
 #i.e:

 injection = config_potato.INJECT({'token': 112233, 'passcode': 'gugugaga', 'fatherless': True})
-if injection[0] == True:
+if injection.complete == True:
     print('yipee')

 #to access the data from potato, use the stain method: